USCG S4 Open

 000000010000000a

 So we have our basically unlimited heap overflow, but it sounds like a pain to go from that to a stack write, which is the easiest way to get to the win function.
-Following intended solutions makes me feel real nice and obedient.
+Following intended solutions brings me joy.

 Secondly, getline sucks!
 The second parameter is not a limit, but it's just the indicated size of the passed buffer.
 If you write more data, it'll change the buffer and size!
 Since I don't feel like writing 000000010000000a bytes (and I wouldn't be able to get 0 in the spot where 1 is currently anyway, which is the goal), we need to do something else.